Silverfeelin/Starbound-SpawnableItemPack/README.md

 ## Features
 * View item information by selecting an item.
 * Spawn any item in any quantity.
-* Filter items by categories.
-* Filter items by item identifiers or names.
-* Filter items by rarities.
+* Filter items by name, categories and rarities.
 * Change settings such as the level of generated weapons.
 * Randomize generated items before spawning them.
 * Copy existing items by dragging them on the item slot.

-## Potential Issues
+## Things to note
-* Game updates that remove items may cause issues, as the mod uses it's own item dump to populate lists.
+* Game updates that add or remove items may cause issues, as the mod uses its own item file.
-* Game updates that add items requires an update to the item dump to show in SIP.

-## Contributing
-If you have any suggestions or feedback that might help improve this mod, please do post them [on the discussion page](http://community.playstarbound.com/resources/spawnable-item-pack-spawn-all-items-for-free.515/)!
-You can also create pull requests and contribute directly to the mod!

 [qbm]:(https://github.com/Silverfeelin/Starbound-Quickbar-Mini)
 [qbmRelease]:(https://github.com/Silverfeelin/Starbound-Quickbar-Mini/releases)